MASILab/nucleus_and_cell_classification_on_he/README.md

 This image shows a zoomed in section of a whole slide image of virtual H&E, where nuclei/cells have been classified into 14 classes.

+# Note:
-**Note: pretrained weights are currently not public.
+**Pretrained weights are currently not public.
 They are only available to members of the MASI lab.**

 # Brief Overview
 This repo provides pretrained models (as well as code to train new models).